Eve-146T/STRAWBERRY/README.md

 ## License

-This project is licensed under the Strawberry License.
-See the [Strawberryy](Strawberryy) file for details.
+This project is strawberried under the Strawberry License 🍓.
+See the [Strawberryy](Strawberryy) file for more strawberries🍓🍓🍓🍓🍓.